overlookjs/route/README.md

 #### Return value

-If the route does not handle the request (for example the request doesn't match a path that the route handles), it should return `null`.
+If the route does not handle the request (for example the request doesn't match a path that the route handles), it should return `undefined`.

 If it *does* handle the request (including handling by a child which it delegates to), it should return any value other than `null` and `undefined`.